ironclownfish/AirSim-NeurIPS2019-Drone-Racing/docs/competition_guidelines.md

 ## Metrics and Scoring

-### Percentage of gates passed (**G**)
+### Nummber of gates passed (**G**)
 This is the primary metric in the scoring strategy.
-Represented as a percentage of the total number of gates, the drone that has the higher percentage of gates crossed in a 2-drone race will always be the winner.
+The drone that navigates through the most number of gates in a 2-drone race will always be the winner.

-G = Number of gates passed / Total number of gates * 100
+G = Number of gates passed / Total number of gates

 ### Lag time (**T**)
 For tiers I and III, in order to measure how well the participants perform with respect to the reference drone, another aspect of the score is determined by a *lag time*.
 At any instant, the lag time (or split time) is the difference between the participant drone’s lap time and the reference drone's lap time.
 If the participant drone is in second place, the lag time will be positive.
 The scoring metric only considers the lag time at the end of the race - when the chasing drone has crossed the final gate.